i5K-KINBRE-script-share/RNA-Seq-annotation-and-comparison/KSU_bioinfo_lab/RNA-Seq_alignREADME.md

                 default.
 This is a minimum MAPQ of 10.

 DESCRIPTION

 RUN DETAILS:

-        This appears when the manual is viewed!!!!The script writes scripts and qsubs to generate count summaries for illumina paired end reads after mapping against a de novo transcriptome.
+The script writes scripts and qsubs to generate count summaries for illumina paired end reads after mapping against a de novo transcriptome.
 The script

-        1) converts illumina headers if the "-c" parameter is used
+1) converts illumina headers if the "-c" parameter is used.
+Most bioinformatics software was developed for older illumina paired end headers therefore if your headers don't end in /1 or /2 you will need to use this parameter

 2) cleans raw reads using Prinseq http://prinseq.sourceforge.net/manual.html.
 Prinseq parameters can be customized by editing line 126.
 Prinseq parameters in detail:

            -min_len 90
            -min_qual_mean 25
            -trim_qual_type mean